lume/variable/README.md

 the function as "dependencies", Any time a dependency in an autorun changes, the autorun re-runs the fun.

-An autorun with multiple variables will re-run any time any of them change:
+An autorun with multiple variables accessed inside of it will re-run any time any of the accessed variables change:

 ```js
 autorun(() => {